 As Figure~\ref{fig:fig_3_10_evol} illustrates, the envelopes of our sub-Neptune models generally remain above the hydrogen-water miscibility curve of \citet{Gupta2025}, even across a range of equilibrium temperatures, as shown in Figure~\ref{fig:fig_3_teq}.
 Envelopes with lower metal abundances cool sufficiently to allow water-hydrogen immiscibility at pressures below approximately 30--50 bars, suggesting less water to deplete in the first place.
 We attempted to deplete water using the advection-diffusion scheme described in Eq.~\ref{eq:misc}.
 However, the effects of convective mixing (Eq.~\ref{eq:conv_mixing}) dominate the advection-diffusion composition fluxes, so we obtained only modest water depletion in the outermost regions.
 We note here that we do not model the effects of condensation in either water or silicate mixtures.
 Condensation at low pressures and temperatures may occur in these outer regions, separate from immiscibility, which occurs at higher pressures.
 Consequently, water-poor atmospheres could arise from stable stratification, as demonstrated in Section~\ref{subsec:stratification}, or from condensation if the temperatures are sufficiently cool.

 Similar challenges exist in modeling Solar System gas giants.
 Some ab initio hydrogen–helium miscibility curves are too cold to permit the observed helium rain \citep[e.g.,][]{Schottler2018}.
 To accurately reproduce the measured helium depletion in Jupiter and Saturn \citep{VonZahn1998b,Koskinen2018}, evolution models typically require shifting immiscibility temperatures to induce helium rain \citep{Nettelmann2015,Pustow2016,Mankovich2020,Tejada2025,Sur2025a}.
 Analogous adjustments to hydrogen–water miscibility temperatures and their resulting impact on sub-Neptune evolution will be a critical subject for future exploration.
-Alternatively, different atmosphere models could allow the envelopes to cool much more than the ones used here, and various other heat transfer assumptions could enhance water depletion, such as manually shutting off convective mixing in the water rain layers.
-We see no compelling physical reason to shut off convective mixing in water rain regions manually, so we refrain from doing so here.
+Alternatively, different atmospheric models could allow the envelopes to cool much more than those used here, and other heat-transfer assumptions could enhance water depletion, such as manually shutting off convective mixing in the water rain layers.
+We find no compelling physical reason to manually shut off convective mixing in water rain regions, so we refrain from doing so here.